tikv/community/GOVERNANCE.md

 ## Conflict resolution

 In general, we prefer that technical issues and other disputes upon which consensus can't be reached are amicably worked out between the persons involved.
-If a dispute cannot be decided independently, depending on the nature, the PMC or Maintainers can be called in to resolve the issue by voting based on the [Principles](#principles) and [Code of Conduct](https://github.com/tikv/tikv/blob/master/CODE_OF_CONDUCT.md).
+If a dispute cannot be resolved independently, depending on the nature, the PMC or Maintainers can be called in to resolve the issue by voting based on the [Guiding Principles](/guiding-principles.md) and [CNCF Code of Conduct](https://github.com/tikv/tikv/blob/master/CODE_OF_CONDUCT.md).
 The same PR can be used or a separate PR can be opened in the concerned repository for voting.

 ## Adding new projects

-New projects can be added to the TiKV organization (normally by Tech Leads of a SIG) via GitHub issue discussion in one of the existing SIG, as long as as they adheres to the [CNCF charter](https://www.cncf.io/about/charter/) and the guidelines in this governance.
+New projects can be added to the TiKV organization via GitHub issue discussion in one of the existing SIG, as long as as they adheres to the [CNCF charter](https://www.cncf.io/about/charter/) and the guidelines in this governance.
 Once sufficient discussions have taken place, the Maintainers will decide whether the new project should be added.
 The requester needs to create an corresponding RFC for the change to happen, as described in [Decision Making and Voting](#decision-making-and-voting).

 ## Changes in Governance